 It should also be noted that if the expected hit rate is low, there may be a net performance loss when using ccache because of the overhead of cache misses (typically 5%-20%, but just 1%-3% with depend mode enabled).
 Also, if the build machine is short on memory compared to the amount of memory used by the build tools (compiler, linker, etc), usage of ccache could decrease performance due the fact that ccache's cached files may flush other files from the OS's disk cache.
 See this mailing list post by Christopher Tate for a good write-up on this issue.
 So to sum it up: it is probably wise to perform some measurements with and without ccache for your typical use case before enabling it!

-The following measurements were made on a fairly standard Linux-based desktop system: Intel Core i5-4690K, standard SSD disk, Ubuntu 19.04 with Linux 5.0.0.
+The following measurements were made on a fairly standard Linux-based desktop system with an Intel Core i5-4690K and a standard SSD disk.